Turner, Australian Capital Territory: Politics

 Turner is located within the federal electorate of Canberra and it is represented by Alicia Payne for the Labor Party.
-In the ACT Legislative Assembly, Turner is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, two Labor, two Greens and one Liberal.
-Polling place statistics are shown to the right for the Turner polling place at Turner School in the 2022 federal and 2020 ACT elections.
+In the ACT Legislative Assembly, Turner is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, two Labor, one Green, one Liberal and one Independent.
+Polling place statistics are shown to the right for the Turner polling place at Turner School in the 2025 federal and 2020 ACT elections.

 Geology

 Calcareous shales from the Canberra Formation are overlain by Quaternary alluvium.
 This rock is the limestone of the original title of Canberra "Limestone Plains".

 Several fault lines pass through Turner including the inactive Acton Fault.